 Born in Madison County, Arkansas, on November 16, 1839, the family moved to Grayson County, Texas, in 1858.
 A few years later, on December 16, 1861, Selman’s father died, and the young man joined the 22nd Texas Cavalry, fighting as a private in the Civil War.
 However, within 15 months, he deserted from Fort Washita, Oklahoma, in April 1863.

 He then moved to Stephens County, where, in 1864, he enlisted in the Texas State Militia.
-He must have done a better job in this regiment, as the following year, he was promoted to the rank of lieutenant in April 1865.
+He must have done a better job in this regiment, as the following year, he was promoted to lieutenant in April 1865.

 He began work as a deputy sheriff under Shackelford County Sheriff John M. Larn.
 Fort Griffin during these days was a very lawless place, filled with several notable characters that Selman, no doubt, came in contact with.
 In the decadent settlement called the “Babylon on the Brazos” were the likes of Doc Holliday, Wyatt Earp, Big Nose Kate, Dave Rudabaugh, Lottie Deno, Pat Garrett, and John Wesley Hardin.

 Sheriff John Larn, however, was not what he appeared to be.
 Shortly after taking the sheriff’s position, Larn had entered into a private contract with the local territorial garrison to deliver three steers of cattle per day.
 However, Larn had no intention of filling these contracts legally.
 When Selman came on board, the pair rustled the cattle from neighboring ranchers.
 Before long, instead of controlling the area crime, Larn and Selman controlled the vigilantes, rustling even more cattle and otherwise terrorizing the county.